Gaston County DWI Bail Information

 How to Post Bail in Gaston County

-- Pay full amount to Gaston County jail: This involves paying the entire bail amount set by the magistrate directly to the Gaston County jail.
+- Pay full amount to Gaston County Jail: You can pay the full bail amount in cash directly to the Gaston County Jail, located at 425 Dr. Martin Luther King Jr. Way, Gastonia, NC 28052.

 - Use property as collateral: A property bond involves using real estate as collateral to secure your release.

-- Released on promise to appear: A Personal Recognizance (PR) bond, also known as a release on your own recognizance, allows you to be released from jail simply on your promise to appear in court.
-No money is required.
+- Released on promise to appear: A Personal Recognizance (PR) bond, also known as a "Written Promise to Appear," allows you to be released without posting bail.
+You are released based solely on your promise to appear in court.

 Timeline: How Long Until Release?